-Books: Invert the first author's name (last name, first name, and middle initial).
+Books: Invert the first author's name (last name, first initial, and middle initial).
 Middle initials should be given wherever known.
 For books with multiple authors, authors' names are listed in the order in which they appear on the title page, with the last author's name preceded by a comma and and.
 Note: With more than ten authors, invert first author's name and follow it with a comma and the words et al. without italics in the reference list.

-The general format is: Name of author(s).
+Name of author(s).
 Year.
 Title in Italics.
 City of Publication: Publisher Name.